davde-ms/ESU-activation-with-ARC/README.md

 Prior activation of your Windows 2012/R2 Servers is necessary for ESU reception.
 Failure to activate your servers will result in an inability to receive the ESU.

+> Make sure to clearly understand the licensing mechanism and requirements for the servers you want to activate the ESUs for.
+In case of doubt please consult your Microsoft Azure specialist.

 ## Prerequisites

  - An Microsoft Entra ID tenant as well as an active Azure subscription.